 Used at some point in my career

-- SQL to create and query databases (Access, MySQL, SQL Server, and Postgres).
+- SQL language to query Access, MySQL, SQL Server and Postgres databases.

 - Python and Django to create web applications.

-- VBA to create macros and programs for Microsoft Office.
+- Visual Basic for Applications to create macros and programs for Microsoft Office.

 - R & Shiny to analyze biological data and create dashboards.